How NOT to pitch to journalists (and tip tops for getting your news noticed)

 There’s no news angle

 This may sound obvious but if a press release isn’t newsworthy it’s not going to get in the media.
 Sometimes it may be that the story is not relevant to the publication or broadcaster it’s sent to or the crucial information is buried far down in the text.
 Make sure you send your news to media who have already covered news like yours and make it clear from the off what your release is all about.
+Find out more about what journalists want.

 Sending a press release to every media contact in your black book is a recipe for disaster.
 First, impersonal emails are easy to pick out and will immediately be less appetising to the reporter who opens them.
 Secondly, if the person who receives your news sees it’s not relevant they will either unsubscribe from future mailings or mark your email address as spam.
 Instead, put together a well-researched and targeted list of media contacts to receive your press release.
 For extra brownie points add a personal greeting and briefly explain why your news is the best thing they’ll read today.